Cross-Country Routes icon.

 A cluster of four railroad bridges (aerial view) crosses the Han River in the middle of Seoul.
 Built at different times in Korea’s history, each claims the name Hangang Railway Bridge (한강철교: map) and measure about 1.1-kilometers long.

 Today, these bridges carry trains and subways.
-However, the pillars that support them hold the country’s history.
+However, their supporting pillars hold the nation’s history.

-Look at Bridge A — the inside, single-track bridge with green trestles.
+Look at Bridge A — west to east, the third bridge.
+Single-track bridge with gray trusses.
 This bridge with an unremarkable name bears a remarkable past.

 The Wide Han